la2050/challenge/_2021/create/hustle-hustle.md

   3. Revenue: We want to help provide new revenue streams for local publishers so they can keep the lights on. ($ generated that goes directly to funding journalism)
-Approximately how many people will be directly impacted by this proposal?: '20' Approximately how many people will be indirectly impacted by this proposal?: '10000000' Please describe the broader impact of your proposal.: >- The potential impact of this project is massive in ensuring that local news reach as many residents as possible, meaning our citizens are informed.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '20' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '10000000' Describe how Los Angeles County will be different if your work is successful.: >- The potential impact of this project is massive in ensuring that local news reach as many residents as possible, meaning our citizens are informed.
 That will guide how they decide to vote, what matters to them, how they can become